Steven Poster

 In addition, Poster has done work on numerous television pilots and filmed the critically acclaimed television movies “Roswell”, “Mrs. Harris”, “The Color of Justice” and “Courage”, as well as several episodes of “Master’s of Sex”.
 In 2012 Poster completed the pilot for the Netflix series “Hemlock Grove”, by Director Eli Roth.

-Steven Poster is Past President of the International Cinematographers Guild, a nine thousand- member trade union representing camera workers for movies and T.V. and publicists across the United States.
-In that position he spearheaded the transition from film to digital.
-Poster is a past President of the American Society of Cinematographers and is currently the ASC treasurer and a current member of the board of governors at the ASC.
+Steven Poster is Past President of the International Cinematographers Guild, a ten thousand- member trade union representing camera workers for movies and T.V. and publicists across the United States.
+In that position, he spearheaded the transition from film to digital.
+Poster is a former President of the American Society of Cinematographers and a current member of the board of governors at the ASC.
 He was also an Executive Board member of the International Documentary Association.